LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 *Released*: 3 March 2020
 * Fix issue 39085
     - factored out "fetchSamples" from "loadSelectedSamples" to allow for fetching and and transformation independent of getting selection

+### version 0.31.4
+*Released*: 6 March 2020
+* Fixes for List Designer issues targeting LabKey release 20.3
+    - Issue 39846: List designer - "Name" doesn't validate immediately
+    - Issue 39879: Domain designer - lookup queries which only have container PK are filtered out of the select input

 ### version 0.31.3
 *Released*: 28 February 2020